ginolig/SpotifyAPI_Client/README.md

 It was made using Jupyter Notebook via pipenv, so you may want to install them (or just grab the ```cliente_spotify.py``` file).

+If you are on Windows and want to test the only implemented function, get the ```GUI.exe``` file and you're good to go.

 Oh and that minimal GUI is in Spanish.

 ## Install Instructions